pivotbio/genome_problem/README.markdown

 # Details

-- Going to the url /genome_form should return a form with two required inputs "Reference Genome" and "Target Genome".
-Remember these string can be incredibly long.
+- The tool should have two required inputs "Reference Genome" and "Target Genome".
-- To find a match you will need to take the target genome and calculate its reverse complement.
-Then take both the target and its reverse complement and search for each in the reference.
+- To find a match, you will need to use the target genome to calculate its reverse complement.
+Then, both the target and its reverse complement should be used to search for each in the reference genome.
-- A successful post to the same url should return the form filled out along with the number of matches and locations within the reference.
+- The tool should return the number of matches and their locations within the reference genome.
-- For long reference genomes this could take a long time so create a model for saving the reference and target genome as well as the locations of any matches.
-If a model with a matching reference and target genome exists skip the calculation and just return the cached information.
-- Both fields are required and should validate that they are properly formatted genomes meaning strings only containing C, A, T, and G. If an invalid form is posted then the user should be given clear error messages returned after the POST.
+- The tool should validate that the inputs are properly formatted DNA genomes.
+If invalid input is provided, a user should be given a clear error message to help correct the input.
-- This should be treated like a production website with all relevant code tested and commented.
+- The code should be treated like a production system with appropriate testing, readable names, and comments where appropriate.

+# Additional considerations

+The following are some additional issues that you should consider and be prepared to discuss during pairing but are not required to write code for:

+- For long reference genomes, performing this calculation could take a long time.
+How would you store the inputs and the outputs to cache the data in, for example, a relational database or other data store?
+- Similarly, the reference genome has the potential to be incredibly long.
+How does that influence your choice of data store above?
+- If we wanted to include this tool as part of a web application, how would that affect our implementation?
+What additional issues and considerations might arise?

 # Deliverables